ahmadAhmadi14/ahmadAhmadi14/README.md

 - 👋 Hi, I’m @ahmadAhmadi14
 - 👀 I’m interested in Data including Financial Industry
 - 🌱 I’m currently learning Python Ecosystem and Data Structure
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on startup
 - 📫 How to reach me on github or email : ahmad@ahmadi.work

 <!---